pnp/PnP-PowerShell/Samples/Tenant.Migration/readme.md

 # Introduction
-This project contains a base version of the Provisioning scripts. by updating a config.xml with the details of a SharePoint site PnP template can be exported and applied.
+This project contains a base version of the Provisioning scripts.
+By updating a config.xml with the details of a number of SharePoint sites within a tenant, a PnP template can be exported form an existing set of sites and applied to a set of new sites.

 # Getting Started
 This section describes: